Libby Schaaf

 Elizabeth Beckman Schaaf (born November 12, 1965) is an American politician who served as the 50th Mayor of Oakland, California from 2015 to 2023.
 A member of the Democratic Party, she previously served on the Oakland City Council.

 Schaaf won the November 4, 2014 Oakland mayoral election in the 14th round in ranked choice voting with 62.79% of the vote.
-Schaaf won re-election in 2018 with a 27% margin.
+She won re-election in 2018 with a 27% margin.

 Early life and education

 Schaaf was born in Oakland, California, on November 12, 1965.
 Her mother was a flight attendant.
 Growing up in Oakland's District 4, Schaaf attended Head-Royce School and Skyline High School, both in Oakland.
 She holds a B.A. in political science from Rollins College and a J.D. from Loyola Law School.

-Career before politics
+Early career

 Before starting her political career, Schaaf was an attorney in Oakland at the law firm of Reed Smith LLP.
 She then became the program director for the Marcus A. Foster Educational Institute in 1995, creating and running a new volunteer program for the Oakland Unified School District.

 Schaaf's first roles in local government were as legislative aide to Oakland City Council president Ignacio De La Fuente and special assistant to Oakland mayor Jerry Brown.

 In 2006, Schaaf joined the Port of Oakland as the Director of Public Affairs, helping to secure state and federal funding for the city of Oakland, as well as directing all strategic communications for the port.
 In 2009, Schaaf graduated from Emerge California, a training program for women who aspire to elected office.

 Before joining the Oakland City Council in 2010, Schaaf served as the Economic Policy Advisor for the council for a year.